Fix "Discovered - Currently Not Indexed" in Search Console (2026 Triage)

 2. Crawl budget eaten by junk URLs

-If your site has many thin / duplicate / parameter URLs (faceted nav, tag pages, search results, UTM links), Googlebot crawls them first and your real articles queue up.
+If your site emits many thin, duplicate, or parameter URLs (faceted nav, tag pages, on-site search results, UTM links, trailing-slash and HTTP/HTTPS duplicates), Googlebot burns its allowance on those and your real articles wait.

-How to confirm: Crawl Stats → “By file type” and “By response.”
-If a lot of crawls hit /tag/, /search?, /products?color=, budget is being wasted.
+How to confirm: Crawl stats → “By file type” and “By response”.
+If a large share of crawls land on /tag/, /search?, or /products?color=, your budget is leaking.

 3. Weak discovery signal for the URL

-Google discovers new URLs via sitemap / internal links / external links.
-Sitemap-only is the weakest discovery signal.
-A URL that appears in the sitemap once, has zero internal links, and zero external signal → bottom of the queue.
+Google discovers URLs via internal links, external links, and sitemaps.
+Sitemap-only is the weakest signal Google explicitly treats a URL that appears once in the sitemap, has zero internal links, and zero external mentions as low-priority and pushes it to the back of the queue.
+An “orphan” page (only in the sitemap) reads as “not important” to Google’s scheduler.

-4. Historical pattern shows this URL type is thin / duplicate
+4. Historical pattern says this URL shape is thin / duplicate

-• Template sites that ship city × product × language combinations
+• Template sites shipping city × product × language combinations

-• Tag / category pages with overlapping content
+• Tag / category pages with heavily overlapping content

 Shortest path to fix